Live Nation Entertainment: Investments and growth

+In 2010, Live Nation acquired Setlist.fm, a crowdsourced website that publishes lists of songs performed in concerts.
+The acquisition was first reported in 2012.
 In 2017, Live Nation Entertainment reported revenue of $10.3 billion.

 In April 2018, the United States Department of Justice launched an investigation following allegations by AEG that Live Nation pressured them into using Ticketmaster and intentionally avoided booking acts for AEG venues.
 Live Nation stated that decisions in selecting venues were not punitive, and were instead based on size and management.

 In 2020, Live Nation was hit particularly hard by the COVID-19 pandemic, with essentially all concerts and sporting events around the world on hold.
 The company has been sued as it has been reluctant to offer full refunds to customers, though it has since amended its refund rules to address those complaints.
 On February 25, 2021, Live Nation released its full-year 2020 financial results, of which the company saw revenues fall by 84%.

 Northeastern United States

 In 2016, Live Nation acquired Founders Entertainment, the New York City-based parent company of the Governors Ball Music Festival.
-In 2017, Live Nation announced New York City-based promotion company Mercury East in partnership with Michael Swier, a founder of The Bowery Presents, since acquired by AEG.
+In 2017, Live Nation announced a joint venture with New York City-based promotion company Mercury East, in partnership with Michael Swier, a founder of The Bowery Presents, since acquired by AEG.
 The deal brought former "indie" clubs Mercury Lounge and Bowery Ballroom under the Live Nation umbrella, along with other Live Nation-owned venues including Irving Plaza, Gramercy Theatre, and the Ford Amphitheater at Coney Island.

-In 2021, Live Nation announced a joint venture with Duke Concept, a concert promoter specialising in African artists, in which Duke Concept handles production and logistics with Live Nation providing support and a network of venues, for touring Afrobeat artists.
+In 2021, Live Nation announced a joint venture with Duke Concept, a concert promoter specializing in African artists, in which Duke Concept handles production and logistics with Live Nation providing support and a network of venues, for touring Afrobeat artists.